Melodifestivalen

 Melodifestivalen (/sv/; lit. 'the Melody Festival') (Note: Formerly translated by SVT as The Swedish Eurovision Song Contest.) is an annual song competition organised by Swedish public broadcasters Sveriges Television (SVT) and Sveriges Radio (SR).
 It determines the country's representative for the Eurovision Song Contest, and has been staged almost every year since 1959.
-Unlike other competitions such as Italy's Sanremo, the selection of the country's Eurovision entry is the primary focus of Melfest.
+The selection of the country's Eurovision entry is its primary focus, in contrast to some others such as Italy's Sanremo Music Festival.
 In the early 2000s, the competition was the most popular television program in Sweden; it is also broadcast on radio and the Internet.
 In 2012, the heats averaged 3.3 million viewers, and over an estimated four million people in Sweden watched the final, almost half of the Swedish population.